The Woodlands Christian Academy: Facilities

 The Joshua Academic Center houses the lower school.
 The Nehemiah Academic Center houses the middle school.
 The Micah Academic Center houses the high school.
 The Timothy Administration Building houses the administration and Library, the Warrior Cafe a large multi-purpose room, and school store "The Armory".
 The Student Life Center houses the main gym, as well as the sports medicine office and main locker rooms.
 The David Gym houses a full court gym, two half-court goals, and two indoor batting cages.

 In late 2015, Warrior Stadium was completed with a turf field, Woodforest Bank© Field, and a competitive 8 lane track, Tom Earle track.
 The campus also has a state of the art baseball field, and softball field.

 Sports that are offered include Volleyball, Basketball, Football, Golf, Swimming, Tennis, Track and Field, Cross Country, Cheer, Baseball, Softball and Soccer.
 The Woodlands Christian Academy's mascot is the Warrior.
 School colors are green and gold.

-Track

-In 2015, The Woodlands Christian Academy boys' Cross Country took second in state, TAPPS 3A.
-The boys' track team won state, TAPPS 3A.

-Basketball

-In 2018, the boys' basketball team were TAPPS 4A State Champions.
-In 2021, the boys' basketball team were TAPPS 5A State Champions.

-Football

-The Warrior Football team is in District 3 of TAPPS 5A.

-Division

-The Woodlands Christian Academy competes in the TAPPS 5A division.